 By participating in this program, farmers will be able to stay connected to the Future Harvest network and contribute their skills and expertise to the next generation of farmers.

-Applications for the 2023 Agricultural Leadership Development Initiative ARE OPEN!
+Applications for the 2024 Agricultural Leadership Development Initiative will open in the fall of 2023.